latex3/tagging-project/documentation/wtpdf/fulldoc.md

 #### Observations

-It is very difficult to find all issues if you are looking at the text in parallel, so close your eyes and try to understand what is told to you.
+It is very difficult to find all issues with this document if you are looking at the text in parallel, so close your eyes and try to understand what is told to you.
 Here is a (possibly incomplete) list of issues:

  - Link announcements duplicate the link text, e.g., _"Link 1 Introduction 1 Introduction"_
  - TOC is read with a lot of  _"dot dot dot ..."_ and page number and next heading number without any pause
  - "link" announcement for footnote appears in a random place in the previous line and the footnote number is read as normal text
  - The footnote text is read as part of the column so appears in the middle of the paragraph text that is broken across the columns (here between the hyphenated word  _"docu-ment"_)
- - Hyphenated words such as mathemat-ics are not rejoined correctly, e.g., read as _"mathemat I C S"_ (this is a reader issue which we expect to be resolved soon)
+ - Hyphenated words such as mathemat-ics are not rejoined correctly, e.g., read as _"mathemat I C S"_ (this is a Foxit/NVDA issue which we expect to be resolved soon)
  - The heading _"2 Document structures"_ is interpreted as a list with one item
  - Subheadings are read as _"Two One Mathematics"_ not as "2.1 Mathematics"
  - Reading of math is garbled as sub- and superscripts are not announced and punctuations and other symbols are not read